rorrell/rorrell.github.io/_posts/2023-05-23-fun-with-entity-framework.markdown

 ---
 ![image tooltip here](/assets/maria-teneva-7FmSYQ3Z7fg-unsplash.jpg)

 So I've been working with Entity Framework.
+This pertains to the [this project](https://github.com/rorrell/CodeHire).
 I did a tutorial and followed along and then started my own project.
 All was going fine until I...  tried to save child objects to a many to many relationship!
 Here are my objects:

 ```c#
 public class JobListing